 - The trees in our county have a structural value of more than $32 billion.

-- Fairfax County Earns Tree City USA Designation for 35th Consecutive Year
+- Fairfax County earned the Tree City USA designation for the 35th consecutive year.

 We encourage you to increase the county’s tree cover and consider planting trees (or adding more trees) to your property.
 Here are two good reasons:

 - Energy conservation: Homes with shade often have energy costs that are 20-25 percent lower than those without.
 Plant trees about 20 feet away from your home on the western exposures for optimum energy conservation.

 - Increased property values: Healthy, mature trees add an average of 10 percent to a property’s value.

 Emerald ash borer, gypsy moth and the fall cankerworm are just a few of the pests that can harm or kill our trees.
 It takes a communitywide effort to keep our trees healthy and information is provided below for you.
 If you have questions regarding these and other forest pests call us at 703-324-5304, TTY 711.

 The Fairfax County Tree Commission and our Urban Forest Management Division have developed a county database of Big Trees to promote public awareness and appreciation of these trees as the largest of their species.
 Big Trees, also called Champion Trees, are strictly rated by size, including circumference (in inches), height (in feet) and 25 percent of the average crown spread (also in feet).
 The total of each score determines the largest tree.